Introduction

 Answer:

-A well-prompted model will respond like this:
+A well-prompted model will respond like:

 Chunk sizes between 300-800 tokens work best for most use cases, with 10-20% overlap to preserve context at boundaries [Source: chunking-guide.md].